Everton beat the deadline to make Alex Iwobi their seventh signing of the summer 2019 transfer window, with the forward joining on a five-year deal.

 And Iwobi’s impact at international level continues to be felt, too.
-An integral figure as Nigeria finished third in the Africa Cup of Nations last month, he notched the winner to settle a thrilling five-goal contest against Cameroon in the last-16 - his sixth international goal.
+An integral figure as Nigeria finished third in the Africa Cup of Nations in 2019, he notched the winner to settle a thrilling five-goal contest against Cameroon in the last-16 - his sixth international goal.
 The Super Eagles' 1-0 victory over Tunisia in the third-place play-off saw Iwobi collect his 36th cap at the age of just 23.

 Contracted until June 2024.